 In April 2014 and amended in October 2016, the Company entered into a worldwide agreement with AVEO to develop and commercialize AVEO's hepatocyte growth factor inhibitory antibody ficiatuzumab with the Company's proprietary companion diagnostic test, BDX004, a version of the Company's serum protein test that is commercially available to help physicians guide treatment decisions for patients with advanced non-small cell lung cancer (NSCLC).
-Under the terms of the agreement, AVEO will conduct a proof of concept (POC) clinical study of ficiatuzumab for NSCLC in which BDX004 will be used to select clinical trial subjects (the NSCLC POC Trial).
-Under the agreement, the Company and AVEO would share equally in the costs of the NSCLC POC Trial, and each would be responsible for 50% of development and regulatory costs associated with all future clinical trials agreed upon by the Company and AVEO.
+Under the terms of the agreement, AVEO ~~will conduct~~ conducted a proof of concept (POC) clinical study of ficiatuzumab for NSCLC in which BDX004 ~~will be~~ was used to select clinical trial subjects (the NSCLC POC Trial).
+Under the agreement, the Company and AVEO ~~would share~~ shared equally in the costs of the NSCLC POC Trial, and each ~~would be~~ were responsible for 50% of development and regulatory costs associated with all future clinical trials agreed upon by the Company and AVEO.
 The Company and AVEO continue to conduct POC clinical trials of ficiatuzumab in combination with BDX004.

 In September 2020, the Company exercised its opt-out right with AVEO for the payment of 50% of development and regulatory costs for ficiatuzumab effective December 2, 2020 (the AVEO Effective Date).
+Following the AVEO Effective Date, the Company is entitled to a 10% royalty of net sales of ficiatuzumab and 25% of license income generated from the licensing of ficiatuzumab from AVEO.
 In September 2021, AVEO announced that the FDA has granted Fast Track Designation (FTD) to ficiatuzumab for the treatment of patients with relapsed or recurrent head and neck squamous cell carcinoma.
-In November 2021 AVEO also announced plans to initiate a potential registrational Phase 3 clinical trial for ficiatuzumab in the first half of 2023.
-The Company had \$0.1 million in remaining obligations related to the AVEO agreement as of March 31, 2024 June 30, 2024.
+In November 2021 AVEO also announced plans to initiate a potential registrational Phase 3 clinical trial for ficiatuzumab ~~which began~~ in the first half of 2023.
+The Company had \$0.1 million in remaining obligations related to the AVEO agreement as of June 30, 2024.
 Following the AVEO Effective Date, the Company is entitled to a 10% royalty of net sales of ficiatuzumab and 25% of license income generated from the licensing of ficiatuzumab from AVEO.
-There were no royalties received or expenses related to this agreement for the three and six months ended March 31, 2024 June 30, 2024 and 2023.
+January 2024.
+There were no royalties received or expenses related to this agreement for the three and ~~six~~ nine months ended ~~June 30, 2024~~ September 30, 2024 and ~~2023~~ 2023 and the Company has no obligations related to the AVEO agreement as of September 30, 2024.